DioCar84/A-Taste-of-Lisbon/README.md

 - ## **Media**

-  - All images except for profile pictures were souced from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/)
+  - All images except for profile pictures were sourced from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/)

-  - The profile pictures are randonly generated faces from [ThisPersonDoesNotExist](https://thispersondoesnotexist.com/)
+  - The profile pictures are randomly generated faces from [ThisPersonDoesNotExist](https://thispersondoesnotexist.com/)

 - ## **Acknowledgments**

-  - First and foremost I would like to thank my family for putting up with me while I would get lost for hours on end thinkering and labouring on this project
+  - First and foremost I would like to thank my family for putting up with me while I would get lost for hours on end tinkering and labouring on this project

-  - A big thank you also has to go out to the Code Institue slack community, so very friendly and patient and willing to help out
+  - A big thank you also has to go out to the Code Institute slack community, so very friendly and patient and willing to help out

   - My mentor Dario for the sound advice and support

   - Last but not least the Stack Overflow community, seriously what would we do without Stack Overflow...